-If you believe you were discriminated against by a taxi driver or company while in the District of Columbia, you can file a complaint with both the DC Taxicab Commission and the DC Office of Human Rights by completing the Taxicab Discrimination Complaint form.
+If you believe you were discriminated against by a traditional taxi driver or company while in the District of Columbia, you can file a complaint with both the Department of For-Hire Vehicles (DFHV) and the DC Office of Human Rights by completing the DFHV Discrimination Complaint form.
 We will contact you within two to four weeks to setup a time to interview you.

-If you believe you were discriminated against by a vehicle-for-hire driver or company that is not a traditional taxi, you can file a public accommodations complaint.
+If you believe you were discriminated against by a vehicle-for-hire driver or company in the District that is not a traditional taxi, you can file a public accommodations complaint.
 Learn more about our complaint process.

-When submitting a complaint of discrimination against a taxicab driver, try to capture as much of the following as possible to assist with our investigation:
+When submitting a complaint of discrimination, try to capture as much of the following as possible to assist with our investigation:

 - Date, time and location of incident